 Other Articles from MumsVillage Team

-July is upon us and with it comes two viruses that every parent should be wary of; Influenza and Rotavirus.
+The cold season has extended for longer than we anticipated and with it comes two viruses that every parent should be wary of; Influenza and Rotavirus.
 School-going children are susceptible to both during the cold season because they spend more time indoors and germs spread more easily.

 From information obtained from The Centers for Disease Control and Prevention(CDC), here’s what you need to know:

 Rotavirus disease is most common in infants and young children.
 However, older children and adults also can get sick from rotavirus.
 Once a person has been exposed to rotavirus, it takes about 2 days for the symptoms to appear.

 NB- Children, even those that are vaccinated, may get sick from rotavirus more than once.
 That is because neither natural infection with rotavirus nor rotavirus vaccination provides full protection from future infections.

 Usually a person’s first time getting rotavirus causes the most severe symptoms.
 However, vaccinated children are much less likely to get sick from rotavirus, and if they do get sick, their symptoms are usually less severe than unvaccinated children.

 The virus spreads by the fecal-oral route; this means the virus is shed by an infected person and then enters a susceptible person’s mouth to cause infection.
 Rotavirus can be spread by contaminated:

 • Objects (toys, surfaces)

 There is no specific medicine to treat rotavirus infection, but your doctor may recommend medicines to treat symptoms.
 There is no antiviral drug to treat it, and antibiotic drugs will not help because antibiotics fight bacteria not viruses.